ankit1321/Hackerrank_problemsolving_codes/README.md

 Firstly I tried this problem with bubble sort but for some test case "Time Out" occured.
 Hence I changed my sorting algorithm to Quick sort.
 But Bubble sort is also kept in comments.

+#Bubble Sort

+Pseudo code for soorting is written and standard Input and Output is already given.[Whole code is shared with stdin and stdout].